pixlcore/pixl-xyapp/README.md

 	</table>
 ```

 In addition to the CSS, a pagination system is provided, to assist you with generating tables from a large dataset that have pagination links built-in.
-The function to call is `this.getPaginatedTable()` and is available in the `Page` base class.
+The function to call is `this.getPaginatedGrid()` and is available in the `Page` base class.
 It returns the final rendered HTML for the page.

 To use it, you'll need to provide an object containing the following pieces of information: